Dwolla OAuth 2.0

 client_secret (aka client credentials), which will be used to identify your application when calling the Dwolla API.
 The Sandbox environment provides you with a created application once you have signed up for an account.
 Learn more in our getting started guide.
 Remember: Your client_secret should be kept a secret!
 Be sure to store your client credentials securely.

-Dwolla’s authorization flows
+Dwolla’s authorization flow

 The OAuth 2 protocol defines four main authorization grant types, more commonly referred to as OAuth flows.
-Dwolla implements two of the four grant types depending on how your application accesses data within the API.

-- Flow 2 (Access API and/or Webhooks): - Using the client credentials grant flow, your application will obtain authorization to interact with the API on its own behalf.
+Application authorization: - Using the client credentials grant flow, your application will obtain authorization to interact with the API on its own behalf.
 This is a server-to-server flow with interaction between an application and the Dwolla API; also known as 2-legged OAuth.

 Financial institutions play an important role in the Dwolla network.